causaldiscovery-hegel/hegel/README.md

 The source code for Hegel, a method to discover causal factors in high dimensional data

-To generate the synthetic datasets, run the following command:

-**matlab synthesize.m**

-Above command will produces a compound causal discovery (CCD) dataset in csv format, including features, confounders, output, and indices of causal features, based on the specified parameters at the beginning of the script:
+To function to generate the synthetic datasets, is located at scripts/synthesize.m.
+The functijon will produces a compound causal discovery (CCD) dataset in csv format, including features, confounders, output, and indices of causal features, based on the input parameters:

 m = 100;% number of features